dsblack0/sam-tri3/notes.md

 - **Object Oriented Paradigm** = relies on concept of classes and objects
      - to structure program into simple & reusable code pieces

-### Tech Talk Plans
-- Challenge 1:
-     - Use HashMap to create the Menu
-- Challengee 3:
-     - Use StringBuilder and "\n" to format the matrices with each row as a separate line
-     - Convert the integers to hex values to ouput letters a-f instead of integers 10-15

 ### Notes on linking Replit and Github Repo
 hacks.sh file
 - javac *.java